 - Able to write from different perspectives: As a copywriter, your goal is to persuade potential clients to purchase the product or service your client is selling.
 Sometimes in order to do that you need to be able to think from the buyer’s point of view, imagining what would benefit them, what they will get from the exchange.

 - Research skills: Being able to use the internet to your advantage to research what you need to know before you start writing.
-Also it is important to research the brand before you meet with the client, so you can ask informed questions.
+Also it is important to research the brand before you meet with the client, so you can ask informed questions (learn more about our brand development services).

 - Listening skills: You must be able to listen to your client and write what they require.
 Follow the brief they give you and adjust to any feedback.
 Being open and communicative is key, and listening well at the beginning of the project will save you time.